bkraeling/bkraeling.github.io/_posts/2016-08-22-turning-30-what-i-learned.md

 ### You don't need most things

 Stop accumulating stuff and then keeping it just to keep it.
-I'm constantly surprised how little I use compared to how much stuff I've owned.
+I'm always surprised how little I use compared to how much stuff I've owned.
 I'm still doing my best to downsize and get rid of stuff I don't need, and will continue to.

 ### The world is large